White-bellied heron: Threats

 The white-bellied heron is threatened by habitat loss, increasing disturbance and habitat degradation due to conversion of wetlands for agriculture and expansion of settlements, harvesting of wetland resources and poaching.
 It is locally extinct in Nepal and possibly also in Bangladesh.

 In Bhutan, four large hydropower projects are located in important white-bellied heron habitat, and rivers are exploited for gravel and sand mining.
 Nesting sites have been negatively affected by forest fires.

 Conservation

 In India, the white-bellied heron is protected under Schedule 1 of the Wild Life (Protection) Act, 1972.
 In Myanmar, it is afforded the highest level of legal protection since 1994.
-It has been listed as Critically Endangered on the IUCN Red List since 2007 as the global population is thought to consist of less than 250 mature individuals and to decline rapidly.
+It has been listed as Critically Endangered on the IUCN Red List since 2007 as the global population is thought to consist of fewer than 250 mature individuals and to decline rapidly.

 A white-bellied heron was hatched in captivity for the first time in May 2011 and released in September 2011 in Bhutan's Punakha District.